mainkoon81/ooo-Minkun-Model-Collection-I/README.md

  - In most situations, we are interested in **comparing groups with respect to their hazards**, and we use a **hazard ratio**, which is analogous to an **odds ratio** in the setting of multiple logistic regression analysis.
 The **hazard ratio** is the ratio of the total number of observed to expected events in two independent comparison groups.
  <img src="https://user-images.githubusercontent.com/31917400/64361679-f6c40980-d004-11e9-936e-690a328ac21e.jpg" /> it says the risk of event is **`HR` times higher** the Treatment group(after intervention) as compared to the Ctrl group(before intervention).

  - What if we are interested in several risk factors, considered simultaneously, and survival time?
 One of the most popular regression techniques for survival outcomes is Cox proportional hazards regression analysis.
+The Cox proportional hazards model is called a **semi-parametric model**, because there are no assumptions about the shape of the baseline hazard function.
+There are however, other assumptions.
    - Assumptions
      - **independence of survival times** between distinct individuals in the sample
      - **multiplicative relationship between the predictors and the hazard** (as opposed to a linear one as was the case with LM)